Nuts or seeds, homemade energy balls, veggies with hummus, and shrimp or sardines are just some of the many healthy combinations you can snack on.

 Most types of jerky are high in protein, low in calories, portable, and convenient — making it a good choice for snacking on the go.

-Still, many types of jerky are high in added salt, so be sure to limit your serving size to 1–2 ounces (28–56 grams) at a time.
+Many types of jerky are high in added salt.
+If you’re watching your sodium intake, be sure to limit your serving size to 1 ounce (28 grams) at a time.

-Mini egg frittata muffins are a filling breakfast food that can be enjoyed as a portable snack at any time of day.
+Mini egg frittata muffins are a filling breakfast food you can enjoy as a portable snack at any time of the day.

 Mix beaten eggs with chopped and cooked vegetables of your choice, grated cheese, and seasonings.
 Pour the mixture into a greased muffin tin and bake at 350°F (175°C) for 20–30 minutes.

-Snacking on foods that are high in protein, fiber, vitamins, and minerals can improve your health and even help you stay on track with your weight loss efforts.
+Snacking on foods high in protein, fiber, vitamins, and minerals can improve your health and help you stay on track with your wellness goals, such as weight loss.

-Tasty snacks, such as homemade energy balls, nut butter with fruit, veggies with hummus, and homemade trail mix are just some of the many healthy combinations sure to keep you satisfied throughout the day.
+Homemade energy balls, nut butter with fruit, veggies with hummus, and homemade trail mix are just some of the many healthy and tasty combinations to keep you satisfied throughout the day.

-Try out a few of the delicious options listed above to start fueling your body in a healthy way.
+Try out a few of the options listed above to start fueling your body and well-being.